Maximize Your 2025 Tax Savings with Section 179 — Invest in Your Drilling Fleet Before Year-End

 When the temperature begins to creep below freezing, there are a few things that you need to do to keep your drill running smoothly.
 If you need to use the water mist dust suppression system while working, insulate your water lines to prevent them from freezing in severe temperatures.
 If it’s really cold, you can bundle up your mist pump in a heated blanket to take the chill off!
 One thing to remember if temperatures are low, make sure to drain ALL of the water out of your mist pump at the end of the day so that it doesn’t freeze up while not in use.

 2) Not Drilling as Quickly As You Used To?
-Your Bit Could Have Something to do With It
+Your Bit Could Have Something to Do With It

 Have you noticed that you aren’t drilling as quickly as you were at the start of your project?
 There are many factors that could be at play in this situation but one common culprit is your bit.
 As to be expected, your bit sees a lot of friction during the drilling process that can wear it down.
-If you’ve noticed this slowdown and you know that the soil conditions have not changed, check the bottom of your bit between holes.
+If you’ve noticed this slowdown, and you know that the soil conditions have not changed, check the bottom of your bit between holes.
 If the rounded tungsten carbide teeth have flattened out, it’s time to give us a call and we can get a new one on its way to you!

 3) It Might be a Good Idea to Keep Sawdust or Bentonite on Hand, Here’s Why